rsbaher/udemy-heart-disease-2023/README.md

 The score is 74.31% vs 70.73% of the original data set.

-<h1>How to Run</h1>
+# How to Run
 1. Download the most recent version of this project
-2. Ensure conda and Jupyter is installed on your system
+2. Ensure Conda and Jupyter is installed on your system
-3. Create a new conda enviroment from the env.yml file
+3. Create a new conda environment from the env.yml file
-4. Activate the conda enviroment and run the command `jupyter lab` or `jupyter notebook`
+4. Activate the conda environment and run the command `jupyter lab` or `jupyter notebook`
 5. Run the Notebook!

-<h1>Extension</h1>
+# Extension

-This is a work in progress, the next step is to compare the TP, TN, FP and FN counts.
+This is a work in progress, the next step is to compare the TP, TN, FP, and FN counts.

 A possible extension to this is to find a different model to train to try to get better results or to try transfer learning.